Homap/ostrich_PAR_analysis/code/processing/README.md

 | Autosome   | 6222012 |
 | PAR  | 289400 |
 | nonPAR | 55736 |

+Filtering of SNPs with heterozygous genotypes in females in nonPAR as they are likely in the gametolog region

 Check heterozygote SNPs in the nonPAR in females.
 In the nonPAR since we should have only 1 Z in the females, we don't